Close

 Peak Processing Periods

 Applications experience delays during June-August and December-January.
 Submit work permit applications during September-November for fastest processing.
-Expedited services available for additional €100-200 fee.
+Standard processing takes 4-6 weeks for residency applications, with seasonal work permits processed within 7-8 weeks in straightforward cases.

 Essential Documents